aarongalbraith/flatiron-phase4-project/README.md

 ## Evaluation

 Most of the models betray evidence of overfitting the training data.
-The Bagged Trees, Adaboost, and Gradient Boost models were the only ones we considered likely not to be overfit.
+The Bagged Trees, Adaboost, and Gradient Boost models were the only models we considered likely not to be overfit.
 Of these three, Gradient Boost had the best test accuracy.

 ## Recommendations

+1. Evidence suggests the pop-up store was very popular.
+This was an effective way to get people excited about the product at a time when they could share their excitement with others around them.
+This event should be repeated if possible.

+2. Apple should consider addressing battery life and design issues with some of their products.
+These topics didn't fully dominate the discussion by any means, but they were the most significant of Apple's negative topics of any substance.

+3. The party Google hosted was clearly very popular and appeared to drive a lot of what buzz they enjoyed at the festival.
+Apple should consider hosting parties at festivals in a similar manner.

 ## Further Inquiry